FantasyPros Accuracy Award

 What made Smith-Njigba and Williams prime targets in drafts last year?
 They both checked two key drivers of wide receiver sleeper value:

-Smith-Njigba and Williams are both former first-round picks who had flashed in underlying efficiency metrics before breaking out last year.
+Smith-Njigba and Williams were former first-round picks who had flashed in underlying efficiency metrics before breaking out last year.

 JSN found an improved situation in 2024 thanks to a new OC and declining Tyler Lockett.
 For Williams, it was a bigger role in a high-scoring Lions offense.

 Who are the top wide receiver sleepers in 2025?
-Here are four top candidates:
+Here are five top candidates:

 Mid-Round WR Sleepers